Locations:

 Advertisement

-“Try your best to be that person,” says Dr. Khan.
+“Try your best to be that person,” encourages Dr. Khan.

 Getting professional help

 It’s also important to quickly connect a child who is self-harming to a mental health professional.
-(If the child is having suicidal thoughts, head to an emergency room.)
+(If your child is having suicidal thoughts, head to an emergency room.)

 Look for a mental health professional who has experience treating adolescents who self-harm.
 If you’re not sure where to start, talk to your pediatrician first.
 They can work with you to take the next step.